Signa Holding: Joint venture for Karstadt München Bahnhofplatz

 In a central location in Munich, between the main station and Stachus, Signa Real Estate went in October 2016 in a joint venture with the partner RFR Holding GmbH and has participated in the famous department store ensemble Karstadt München Bahnhofplatz.

 Since 2018

 On 11 September 2018 Signa acquired the majority of the department store chain Galeria Kaufhof from Canada's Hudson's Bay Company, which had bought the chain in 2013.
 This takeover allowed Signa to merge its Karstadt department store chain with Galeria Kaufhof.
 In June 2019 the shares in Galeria Kaufhof still held by the Hudson's Bay Company, were bought by Signa Holding.

 In June 2019 Signa confirmed, that the French investment holding Société Foncière, Financière et de Participations, which manages the equity stakes of the Peugeot-family, acquired a 5% stake in Signa Prime Selection for €186 million.

-The New York-based investment company acquired a 5% stake in Signa Prime Selection AG in July 2019.
+The New York-based investment company Madison acquired a 5% stake in Signa Prime Selection AG in July 2019.

+On 29 November 2023, the group declared insolvency as a result of dropping property values and increased debt loads.

+Signa bankruptcies in 2023

+In November 2023, Signa Holding's shareholders and lenders confirmed that Benko would step down from the board of directors.
+Signa Prime Selection GmbH was placed in receivership following an insurmountable liquidity crisis: an extraordinary debt charge of 10.3 billion euros as well as the impossibility of honoring all its loans and debt as of November 2023.
+Most assets belonging to Signa have subsequently been sold or have entered receivership; these include Signa Sport United in the US and Kaufhof in Germany and Austria.
+Hamburg's immense Elbtower, still under construction, is currently being auctioned to various lending institutions.
+Benko himself is now under investigation in Austria, Germany and Italy for fraudulent bankruptcy and money laundering.

+In December 2023, the subsidiary Signa Prime also went bankrupt.
+Der Spiegel reported on 8 December 2023 that Signa's management was preparing for self-administration insolvency, citing insiders.
+This included Signa's most exclusive properties, including well-known buildings such as Berlin's KaDeWe and Vienna's Goldene Quartier.
+The 800-foot-high Elbtower in Hamburg is also part of Signa Prime Selection AG.
+The construction of the skyscraper was halted in November 2023.

+Arrest of Benko

+In January 2025, René Benko was arrested for his alleged attempt to conceal Signa Holding assets from investigators.